PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

 Architecture Overview
 =====================

-Because OpenSubdiv software is intended to run on a variete of discrete compute resources, the API architecture has to accomodate a fairly complex matrix of interoperations.
+Because the OpenSubdiv software is intended to run on a variete of computing resources, the API architecture has to accomodate a fairly complex matrix of interoperations.
 In order to achieve the requisite flexibility, the code structure is both layered and modular.